-No, I didn’t back down.
+No, I didn't back down.
+Not this time.

 She was wrong about it.
 I just needed to keep explaining why until she understood.
 Except it didn't work out like that.
 I thought I was adding clarity.
 So why wasn't she nodding in thoughtful agreement?
 Instead, the temperature kept rising until Lisa yelled (spoke with a firm tone, she says) and said (yelled),